Injury Prevention

 The basis of prevention comes down to two simple factors.

 Strengthening and conditioning the muscles of the groin will also help to prevent groin strain.
-There are a number of specific strengthening exercises you can do for these muscles, like cable adductions and machine adductions.
+There are several specific strengthening exercises you can do for these muscles, like cable adductions and machine adductions.

 Article Reference